 - Never leave margarine sitting out unattended.

-- Tell your children and guests not to feed your cat margarine.
+- Tell your children, family members, housemates, and guests not to feed your cat margarine (or any table scraps!).

 - Provide your cat with nutritious cat food and treats.